GuavaGuy/JojoBot/README.md

 Note: Use the prefix % before all commands

 info
-    Description: Sends the READ_ME.txt file (this).
+    Description: Sends the JojoBot READ_ME.txt file.
-    Inputs: None
-    Outputs: The JojoBot READ_ME.txt file.

 git
-    Description: Links to the JojoBot GitHub repository.
-    Inputs: None
-    Outputs: Web link to the repository for this bot on Discord.
+    Description: Web link to the repository for this bot on Discord.

 ora
+    Description: Prints "Muda!"

+delet
+    Description: Sends a Mista "delet this" image.

+triggered
+    Description: Sends the Vanilla Ice "triggered" image.

+sad
+    Description: Sends the image of Jotaro crying.

+joy
+    Description: Sends the image of Josuke and Okuyasu happy.

+boner
+    Description: Sends the Kira "boner" image.

+nut
+    Description: Sends the image of Star Platinum and the "nut" button.

+forgot
+    Description: Sends the "Araki forgot" image.

+gay
+    Description: Sends the Rohan "gay" image.

+rero
+    Description: Sends the image of Kakyoin reroing the cherry.

+reset
+    Description: Sends the image of Pucci pressing the "reset" button.

+love
+    Description: Sends the image of Polnareff showing his love.

+refuse
+    Description: Sends the image of Rohan saying "I refuse."

+kys
+    Description: Sends the "kys" image of Johnny.

+kms
+    Description: Sends the image of Johnny shooting himself.

+yes
+    Description: Sends the image of Jotaro saying "Yes!
+Yes!
+Yes!"

+lit
+    Description: Sends the image of Gappy saying "it's lit."

+unzip
+    Description: Sends the image of Bruno unzipping.

+angery
+    Description: Sends the image of King Crimson being 200% furious.

+police
-    Description: Simulates the Jotaro vs. DIO battle from the finale of Stardust Crusaders.
+    Description: Sends the image of Jotaro calling the police.

-    Inputs: None
-    Outputs: Prints "Muda!"
+kak
+    Description: Sends the image of Kakyoin in sunglasses.

 react
     Description: Displays a random reaction image of the desired character.
 If no input is given, it will display a general Jojo reaction.